Mhttx2016/TensorFlow-Object-Detection-API-Train-on-Custom-Dataset-for-Windows/README.md

 # TensorFlow Object Detection API Train on Custom Dataset for Windows
-The deployment of object detection on windows
+The deployment of object detection API and training on custom dataset on windows
 ## 1. install python3.5.x
 > Reference:
 > http://blog.csdn.net/zhunianguo/article/details/53524792